smcgdub/Discover-Ireland-MS2-Project/testing.md

 **SOLUTION: ON GOING**

-I spoke with tutor support at Code Institute on several occasions and we have looked at several solutions for this, however all of the solutions both myself and tutor support tried were unable to remove this.
+I spoke with tutor support at Code Institute on several occasions and we have looked at many possible solutions for this, however all of the solutions both myself and tutor support have tried were unable to remove this.

 The solution that came up the most and that was given to me by tutor support was to insert the code https://cors-anywhere.herokuapp.com/ in front of the api link that i am trying to call (Screenshot below).